 This event is supported by the Savannah Harbor Foundation, a 501(3)c non-profit charitable organization founded in 2001 after 9/11.
 The heart of this organization lies in the dedication and support of local children’s charities and the presentation of family-friendly events.
 “Proceeds from the Festival of Lights will go directly back into the hands of the charities we have partnered with for this particular event,” Spadoni said, including AWOL, Bethesda Academy, The Interfaith Hospitality Network, Greenbriar Children’s Center, Lowcountry Down Syndrome Society and Performance Initiative.
 “These six charities will be given tickets to sell for their own fundraising,” Spadoni continued, “and each one will be specifically featured on a designated Wednesday of the festival, where a portion of gate proceeds will go into the pockets of that respective charity.”
 In addition, a fundraising booth will be set up in the Pit and Paddock benefiting The Empty Stocking Fund, and a canned food drive will be held for Lighthouse Ministry.

-Savannah Harbor Festival of Lights will be open Wednesdays through Sundays, including Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day, from 6-10 p.m.
+Savannah Harbor Festival of Lights will be open Wednesdays through Sundays, including Christmas Eve and Christmas Day, from 6-10 p.m.